fosslight/fosslight-guide-en/scanner/README.md

 <a href="https://github.com/fosslight/fosslight_scanner/blob/main/LICENSE"><img src="https://img.shields.io/pypi/l/fosslight_scanner" alt="FOSSLight Scanner is released under the Apache-2.0." /></a> <a href="https://pypi.org/project/fosslight-scanner/"><img src="https://img.shields.io/pypi/v/fosslight_scanner" alt="Current python package version." /></a> <img src="https://img.shields.io/pypi/pyversions/fosslight_scanner" />

 FOSSLight Scanner is an integrated scanning tool that automatically analyzes open source information contained in dependencies, source code, and binaries.
-It can analyze not only sources downloadable via Git or wget, but also local source paths, and generates results in FOSSLight Report format (including SBOM).
+In addition to analyzing sources downloadable via Git or wget, it can also analyze sources provided through a local path, and the results are generated in the FOSSLight Report format, which follows the SBOM standard.
 <br />
 FOSSLight Scanner consists of the following 3 scanners, each responsible for different analysis areas.